This video reviews the scenario output in PPA. Duration 6 min.

 Resource utilization is the percentage of resources allocated (allocation/capacity).

-Project costs for PPA are taken from allocations (labor costs) and material expenses (non-labor costs derived from summary tasks).
+Project costs for PPA are taken from allocations (labor costs), task costs (non-labor costs derived from summary tasks), and financial entry costs.
 Labor costs are based on role rates (not the resource rate).

 A pro-rated cost is computed for the project when the scenario output is displayed.
 For "included" projects this will be the prorated cost for the portion of the project that's actually included in the scenario.
 For "excluded" projects, this is the prorated cost based on the full planning horizon (e.g. if the project is 18 months long and the scenario is 12 months long, the prorated cost shown will be 2/3 of the project cost).